AneeqaI/MERN_coursework_portfolio/week05-react-programming/README.md

 ## Evidence
 - All React source files for the completed tasks are included in this directory
 - Application output was verified in the browser using `npm start`
-- Screenshots demonstrating component rendering and interaction are included in the Word portfolio